geekontheway/seeds/README.md

     $ gem install seeds

+## Updates and changes for this version

+The Seeds gem now truncates the data from existing models before import when running rake db:seeds You can prevent this behavior with a command line switch, and also have the ability to only truncate specific Models

 ## Usage

 No need to fire up the rails console anymore, this baby runs directly from the command line using standard unix/linux sytanx.

 To create a seeds.rb file that includes data from all of your Models